Offshoring

 cars or computers, may not be.

 Motivation

-Lower cost and increased corporate profitability are often the motivation, economists call this labor arbitrage.
+Lower cost and increased profitability are often the motivation for offshoring.
+Economists call this labor arbitrage.
 More recently, offshoring incentives also include access to qualified personnel abroad, in particular in technical professions, and decreasing the time to market.

+From 2018 to 2023, many firms reacted to tariff escalation, geopolitical frictions and industrial policy shifts by diversifying production across multiple countries (“China-plus-many”) rather than exiting a country entirely, with Vietnam, India, Mexico, Thailand, Taiwan and the United States among the most frequent destinations.
+Companies typically cited several overlapping drivers per move—most commonly geopolitical risk and trade-war tariffs, alongside rising costs and the desire to reduce dependence on a single country—indicating multi-causal decision-making rather than a single trigger.
+Firms often first shifted volumes to already-known suppliers to maintain continuity, then added new sites to build redundancy as conditions stabilized.

 Jobs are added in the destination country providing the goods or services and are subtracted from the higher-cost labor country.
 The increased safety net costs of the unemployed may be absorbed by the government (taxpayers) in the high-cost country or by the company doing the offshoring.
 Europe experienced less offshoring than the United States due to policies that applied more costs to corporations and cultural barriers.